 A true record can only be provided if you keep a true record! …… Every vocational driver who is working under EU drivers’ hours rules (EC)561/2006 must be able to understand fully what he/she can and can’t do when driving for a living and using a vehicle that comes within the scope of the rules.
-The best way of doing this is to get hold of a copy of the DVSA Guide to Drivers’ Hours & Tachographs – GV262.
-This document is available electronically by clicking here
+The best way of doing this is to read through and copy the information provided by DVSA.
+This information is available electronically by clicking here

 Whether the vehicle is fitted with an analogue or a digital tachograph the rules are the same when it comes to following and recording the drivers’ hours rules.
 So, the first thing to do when beginning any daily driving period (i.e. a working day that will involve driving an in-scope vehicle at some time during that day) is to begin the record of your duties.

 If you arrive for work and you’re not immediately assigned to a vehicle fitted with a tachograph, or you carry out some other duties away from a vehicle fitted with a tachograph, you must still keep a record.
 Work, other than driving an in-scope vehicle, should be recorded as ‘other work’ when you do begin using a vehicle fitted with an analogue or digital tachograph.
 So, any type of work activity that you carry out when a tachograph isn’t available to you at the time should be noted down and added to the tachograph record as ‘other work’ as soon as you do have access to a tachograph.